jbhannah/dotfiles/README.md

         chsh -s /bin/zsh

+ 6. Fix two files in `/etc` that will cause path problems:

+    * Move `/etc/zshenv` to `/etc/zshrc`.
+    * Edit `/etc/paths` so that `/usr/local/bin` is at the top of the file.

- 6. Launch a new terminal session.
+ 7. Launch a new terminal session.

 ## Maintenance